ChrisWhealy/DistributedSystemNotes/Lecture 22.md

 ***Q:***&nbsp;&nbsp; Why can we not combine these values?
 ***A:***&nbsp;&nbsp; Because, as we can see from the lattice diagram above, `true` and `false` have no upper bound, let alone a least upper bound.

-In this case, the inclusion set formed form the members `{empty, true, false}` contains only the members:
+In this case, the inclusion set formed from the members `{empty, true, false}` contains only the members:

 ```
 S = { {}